DaveSkender/Stock.Indicators/indicators/Kama/README.md

 ### Minimum history requirements

-You must supply at least `2×E` or `E+50` periods of `history`, whichever is more.
-Since this uses a smoothing technique, we recommend you use at least `E+100` data points prior to the intended usage date for greater precision.
+You must supply at least `6×E` or `E+100` periods of `history`, whichever is more.
+Since this uses a smoothing technique, we recommend you use at least `10×E` data points prior to the intended usage date for better precision.

 ## Response